carbonplan/research/README.md

 #### components

 Beyond the default set of components available to each article, extra components (e.g. figures and tables) must be configured using the `components` key in the MDX frontmatter.
-Any named exports corresponding to the `name` key (or `exportName` when provided) will be considered first, followed by the default export.
+Any named exports corresponding to the `name` key will be considered first, followed by the default export.

 ```yaml
 components: